 There are many other driver improvement courses on the web.
 Some employers use them as part of their driver orientation.

+Mentoring is effective for new and young drivers.
 Have a safe, experienced driver show colleagues what they need to know.
-Team them up for a few days, and encourage the trainee to ask plenty of questions.
+Team them up for a few days and encourage the trainee to ask plenty of questions.
 Later, get the trainee to prove they understand what they’ve learned.
-Mentoring is effective for new and young drivers.
-It also can benefit experienced employees who are taking on a new vehicle or route.
+Mentoring can also benefit experienced employees who are taking on a new vehicle or route.

 Tailgate safety meetings